SSMG4/VHBB-Android-Revived/README.md

 - You can now transfer this APK to your phone and install the app!

 #### UNIX Using Gradlew
->[!NOTE]
->The default paths of the source code are Windows path, so please convert them to UNIX paths.
 - Open your **Terminal**
 - Clone the repository using Git:
 ```git clone https://github.com/SSMG4/VHBB-Android-Revived.git```